arcxp-ce-support/Fusion-Training-User-Stories/README.md

 }
 ```

-4. Now that we have multiple sites to choose from, we need a apply the current site to the content source when we fetch content.
+4. Now that we have multiple sites to choose from, we need to apply the current site to the content source when we fetch content.
 We can make the content source dynamic by passing the current site into the content source.

 5. First, find the current site id and if missing default to `demo`: